AdaCore/training_material/courses/spark_for_ada_programmers/070_type_contracts.rst

 * Type Invariants are valid at external boundary

-   - Useful for complex types, to the type may not be consistent during an operation
+   - Useful for complex types, as the type may not be consistent during an operation

 * Predicates are like other constraint checks